 Athens Medical Group was established in 1984 in order to provide high quality, complete healthcare services.
 From the first years of its operation it became the leader in Healthcare in Greece.
-It introduced, for the first time in Greece, state-of-the-art medical equipment and secured collaboration with top, in their fields, scientists providing services equal to those of internationally acclaimed hospitals.
+It introduced, for the first time, state-of-the-art medical equipment and secured collaboration with top, in their fields, scientists providing services equal to those of internationally acclaimed hospitals.

-Through continuous investments, both in Greece and abroad, Athens Medical Group is the most dynamic Healthcare organization and the most reliable provider of diagnostic and treatment services in SE Europe, equal to those of Western Europe and the USA.
+Through continuous investments, both in Greece and abroad, Athens Medical Group is one of the most dynamic Healthcare organizations and reliable providers of diagnostic and treatment services in Europe.

 7 of its hospitals are located in the greater Athens metropolitan area: Athens Medical Center, Paediatrics Center of Athens, GAIA Maternity Clinic, Psychiko Clinic, PaleoFaliro Clinic, Peristeri Clinic and Dafne Clinic.
 The European Interbalkan Medical Center (EIMC) is located in the Northern part of Greece, in Thessaloniki, and is considered, according to Imperial College of Science, Technology & Medicine, Medical School, UK., “the most modern and comprehensive Medical Center in Europe”